itw929/FinCheck/README.md

 node import-analysis.js yt:XXXXXXXXXXX paste.json
 ```

-This is the gatekeeper.
-It rejects any verdict, flag, type or confidence value
-that is not ours.
+This rejects any verdict, flag, type or confidence value that is not ours.
 It rejects any source not on the allowlist.
-It fetches every
+It fetches every source page
-source page and drops any quote that is not on it character-for-character.
-It
+and drops any quote that is not character identical.
-builds the deep link from the verified quote so the two cannot disagree.

 If anything fails, **nothing is written**: